 Calling all Nepali friends!
 Every year, the Kopila Valley School closes for a few weeks around the Dashain/Tihar holidays.
 While some of our students use that time to visit family in other villages, many of them stay in town.
 Our camp is designed to provide fun, educational activities to keep them busy for the month, just like summer camp!

+Although our Dashain Camp 2017 applications have closed and we have not yet opened them up for 2018, we're always looking for motivated, creative, and kid-loving Nepali volunteers each year around October/November.
 Do you like working with kids?
 Do you know how to cook, paint, dance, or play football, and want to teach kids about it too?
 Are you Nepali?
 Volunteer with us!

 - Event Planning